akouz/HBus/Protocol/README.md

 ## [6] BOOT

 Request from Node A to Node B. Node B should write the received chunk of code into its EEPROM at specified address.
+If Len=0 then Node B must validate its EEPROM, copy valide code from EEPROM into its flash and then restart.

 <table>
 <thead><tr>